araspitzu/eclair-plugin-dynamicfees/README.md

 ## Dynamicfees eclair plugin

 This is a plugin for [eclair](github.com/ACINQ/eclair) to adjust your channel relay fees dynamically according to the channel balance.
-The plugin conceptually defines 3 states in which the channel [balance] can be and a 'multiplier' associated to each state, the multiplier will be used to compute the new relay fees.
+The plugin conceptually defines 3 states in which the channel [balance] can be and a *multiplier* associated to each state, the multiplier will be used to compute the new relay fees.

-- Depleted  => When 'toLocal' becomes too little the channel is considered depleted
+- Depleted: when 'toLocal' becomes too little the channel is considered depleted
-- Balanced  => When the channel is not depleted nor saturated then it's balanced, no multiplier applied
+- Saturated: when 'toLocal' becomes too large the channel is considered saturated
-- Saturated => When 'toLocal' becomes too large the channel is considered saturated
+- Balanced: when the channel is not depleted nor saturated then it's balanced, no multiplier applied

 The goal of the plugin is to keep the user's channel balanced by incentivizing the usage of depleted channels and disincentivizing the usage of saturated channels, with this strategy the channels naturally tend to stay in a balanced state.
 Note that if all nodes on the network apply this strategy all the users would benefit from a more balanced network.
-The plugin works by intercepting the relayed payments and creates a new `channel_update` if and only if the channel is transitioning from a state to another (i.e going balanced -> depleted), the plugin will *ignore* sent/received payments because they are user initiated.
-The plugin will apply the multiplier only to the `fee_proportional` value of the relay fee and use the *configured value* in `eclair.fee-proportional-millionths` as basepoint for the multiplication.
+The plugin works by intercepting the relayed payments and creates a new `channel_update` **if and only if** the channel is transitioning from a state to another (i.e going *balanced* -> *depleted*), the plugin will *ignore* sent/received payments because they are user initiated.
+The plugin will apply the multiplier only to the `fee_proportional` value of the relay fee and use the **configured value** in `eclair.fee-proportional-millionths` as basepoint for the multiplication.
 This means that a manually updated relay fee will be overridden by the plugin once there is a relayed payments that make the channel transition to a new state.

 ### Installation
 The plugin can be built locally or downloaded from the release page of this repo, it's a fat jar that must be